Fzcode10/GitDemo/README.md

 # GitDemo
-for completing the git knowledge
+hii lets chance this for one time